Seaside Safari is an environmental day camp for children in grades K-5. Safari Stewards, offered during the summer only, is for grades 6-8.

 Per day: $60 member/$65 non-member (session 1 & 3 only)

 After-care: $15 per day (until 5:30pm)

-You must have a family membership valid through June 2017 to take advantage of the member rate.
+You must have a family membership valid through your chosen camps dates to take advantage of the member rate.

 About Safari Camp